LukaGogoladze/myCalculator/README.md

 # MyCalculator App

 MyCalculator is a simple Android calculator application that allows users to perform basic arithmetic operations.
+MAKE SURE TO DOWNLOAD myCalculator.zip FOR FULL ACCESS TO SOURCE CODE.

 ## Features